websanco/liferay-learn/readme/WRITING_GUIDELINES.md

 Use admonitions to capture the reader’s attention.
 Admonitions stand out from the main body of text to capture the reader’s attention on something important.

 **Do not** overuse admonitions.
-If admonitions occur too frequently, readers will skip over them.
+If admonitions occur too frequently, readers skip over them.

 The admonitions that we use most frequently are `Tip`, `Warning`, `Note`, and `Important`.